mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-08-Identity-Monitoring-and-Auditing/README.md

 ## Objective

-The objective of this lab is to implement identity-focused monitoring and auditing in the `mrtg.local` Active Directory domain.
+Implement identity-focused monitoring and auditing in the `mrtg.local` Active Directory domain.

-This lab builds on the delegated administration model from Lab 07 by configuring audit policy, applying object-level auditing, performing controlled identity changes, and validating the resulting security events.
+This lab builds on the delegated administration model from Lab 07 by configuring advanced audit policy, applying object-level auditing, performing controlled identity changes, and validating the resulting Windows Security events.

-The focus is on making identity activity visible, traceable, and reviewable.
+The goal is to make identity activity visible, traceable, and reviewable.

 ---

-## Business Problem
+## Business Scenario

-Monroe Redstone Technology Group needs visibility into administrative identity actions.
+Monroe Redstone Technology Group requires visibility into administrative identity actions.

-Delegated access is useful, but it must also be monitored.
-If password resets, user account changes, directory object changes, security group changes, or audit policy changes are not logged, the organization has weak accountability and limited investigation capability.
+Delegated access reduces excessive privilege, but administrative actions must still be logged.
+Without auditing, password resets, account changes, directory modifications, security group changes, and audit policy changes may occur without enough evidence for investigation or review.

 This lab addresses the need to:

 - Configure identity-focused audit policy
-- Apply auditing to domain controllers
+- Apply audit settings to domain controllers
-- Validate audit policy application
+- Validate effective audit policy
 - Configure object-level auditing for user objects
-- Perform controlled identity changes
+- Generate controlled identity events
-- Validate security events in Event Viewer
+- Review the resulting Security log events
-- Improve visibility into administrative identity changes
+- Improve administrative accountability
-- Support audit readiness for regulated environments
+- Support audit and investigation readiness

 ---

 ## Lab Summary

-In this lab, I created a dedicated identity auditing GPO and linked it to the Domain Controllers OU.
+In this lab, I created the `MRTG-DC-Identity-Auditing` GPO and linked it to the Domain Controllers OU.

-I configured advanced audit policy settings for logon activity, user account management, directory service changes, and security group management.
+Advanced audit policy settings were configured for logon activity, user account management, directory service changes, and security group management.

-I validated the applied audit policy using `gpupdate /force` and `auditpol /get /category:*`.
+The effective configuration was validated with `gpupdate /force` and `auditpol /get /category:*`.

-I then configured object-level auditing on the `_MRTG/Users` OU so changes to descendant user objects could generate detailed directory service change events.
+Object-level auditing was then configured on `_MRTG\Users` so modifications to descendant user objects could generate detailed directory service change events.

-Finally, I performed controlled identity changes against Kevin Carter by resetting the user password and modifying the Description field.
-The resulting events were validated in Event Viewer using Event IDs `4724`, `4738`, `5136`, and `4719`.
+Controlled changes were performed against Kevin Carter's account, including a password reset and a Description attribute update.
+Event IDs `4724`, `4738`, `5136`, and `4719` were then reviewed in Event Viewer.

 ---